OctopusSolutionsEngineering/OctopusTerraformExport/README.md

     -dest /tmp/octoexport
 ```

+## Octopus integration

+The documentation in [platform engineering](https://octopus.com/docs/platform-engineering) allow octoterra to be used directly in Octopus via native steps.

 ## Browser usage

 Exporting projects to HCL can be embedded in the browser by using the [Violentmonkey](https://violentmonkey.github.io/)